corsairmarks/eldanaer_stellar_authority/mod/README.md

     * Prescripted empire species are both indeterminable gender
     * Zdremites are indeterminable gender
     * Planet killer denies usage unless you have full native interference
+    * Add interaction with [Retain Leaders from Integrated Subjects](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684): primitive worlds necrophaged via the Necrophage Spore Diffuser will allow you to acquire its necrophaged leaders
+    * Add interaction with [Primitive Conquest Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2488154830): primitive worlds necrophaged via the Necrophage Spore Diffuser will generate infrastructure as if they were conquered

 ## Source Code